How to buy a breast pump in 2022

 If you're just pumping at home, you may not care about portability too much and may be fine with a larger pump that works more efficiently.

-A portable pump like Genie Advanced weighs in at 250 grams or so, whereas SuperGenie is 1.2 kg.
+A portable pump like Genie Advanced weighs in at 250 grams (or about 0.5 lbs), whereas SuperGenie is 1.2 kg (or about 2.6 lbs).
 SuperGenie is amazingly light and compact for a hospital grade pump... but it's definitely more to carry around.
 Again, think of it like carrying around a phone versus a laptop.

 How much do you want to spend buying a breast pump?

 Cost is definitely a factor too.
-Hospital grade pumps cost more, so if you're on a budget and don't need to pump too often (or you have another hospital grade pump as your main pump already) then you may just want to get a portable pump and save some money (which you could spend on a UV Sterilizing Bag ;).
+Hospital grade pumps cost more, so if you're on a budget and don't need to pump too often (or you have another hospital grade pump as your main pump already) then you may just want to get a portable pump and save some money.

 It isn't all about how 'strong' the pump is / mmHg

 Suction strength / vaccum capacity of a breast pump is measured in mmHg.
-So of course, we're used to mamas asking us 'what's the mmHg of your breast pumps'.
+So of course, we're used to pumpers asking us 'what's the mmHg of your breast pumps'.

 So this is important, but we just want to make sure you know this is just one measure of a breast pump and is meaningless without also knowing the breast pump's cycle speed capabilities.